joedono/House-of-Z/Notes/previously.md

 And so we begin, inside Tabitha's Alchemy Shop...

 ## 2021-02-14
-Previously, on The World of Goo:
+Previously, on The World of Goo

 The party had followed the trail of clues from Ibal's murder case back to Elmwall Mansion, where they believed the real culprit to be a member of the Elmwall estate.
 They found the staff of the estate had all been poisoned and were mentally checked-out.
 The party found the hanged body of Isaac Elmwall, and encountered the insane and rambling Bartel Elmwall in the study.
 Bartel repeated the phrase "she made me do it" a few times, before vomiting up some black goo and transforming into a grotesque beast.
 After a battle, the party searched the study, discovering a handful of magical items, a love letter from Archebald to a green-eyed elven woman named Visera, and blueprints for a secret room to be built off of the wine cellar.